 FIGURE 6.
-Post-Harvest Water Use – Direct Product Contact (e.g. re-hydration, core in field, etc.) – See TABLE 2G
+During Harvest Water Use – Direct Product Contact (e.g. re-hydration, core in field, etc.) – See TABLE 2G

 Issue: Soil Amendments

 Soil amendments are commonly but not always incorporated prior to planting into agricultural soils used for lettuce/leafy greens production to add organic and inorganic nutrients to the soil as well as intended to improve the physical, chemical, or biological characteristics of soil.
 Human pathogens may persist in animal manures for weeks or even months (Fukushima et al. 1999; Gagliardi and Karns 2000).
 Proper composting of animal manures via thermal treatment will reduce the risk of potential human pathogen survival.
 However, the persistence of many human pathogens in agricultural soils depends on many factors (soil type, relative humidity, UV index, etc.) and the effects of these factors are under extensive investigation (Jiang et al. 2003; Islam et al. 2004).